Gila Monster

 Status

-According to the International Union for Conservation of Nature (IUCN), the Gila monster is listed as Near Threatened.
-They are sometimes killed out of fear of their poisonous bite; however, the most likely reason for their decline in population comes from habit loss due to overdevelopment.
+The most likely reason for the Gila monster’s decline in population is habit loss due to overdevelopment.
 There is also a small, illegal pet trade for Gila monsters, although they are protected by state laws.

 Habitat